zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 # Developer Tools - Setup & Tooling

-> Before we can being, we need to get some essential tools setup.
+> Before we can being, we need to get familiar with some essential tools.
 The first of which is the DevTools.

 Now that we know what Web Development *is* and *why* we want to learn more let's get set up with some essential tooling.